 We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

-We know that Joe Biden won the 2020 presidential election (regardless of what former President Trump and his allies say).
-We just haven't had a great picture of how he won.
+We know that President Biden won the 2020 election (regardless of what former President Donald Trump and his allies say).
+We just haven't had a great picture of how Biden won.

-...that is, until today, when we got the clearest data yet on how different groups voted, and crucially, how those votes shifted from 2016.
-The Pew Research Center just released its validated voters report, considered a more accurate measure of the electorate than exit polls, which have the potential for significant inaccuracies.
+That is until Wednesday, when we got the clearest data yet on how different groups voted, and crucially, how those votes shifted from 2016.
+The Pew Research Center just released its validated voters' report, considered a more accurate measure of the electorate than exit polls, which have the potential for significant inaccuracies.

-The new Pew data show that shifts among suburban voters, white men and independents helped Joe Biden win in November, even while white women and Hispanics swung toward Trump from 2016 to 2020.
+The new Pew data shows that shifts among suburban voters, white men and independents helped Biden win in November, even while white women and Hispanics swung toward Trump from 2016 to 2020.

 To compile the data, Pew matches up survey respondents with state voter records.
 Those voter files do not say how a person voted, but they do allow researchers to be sure that a person voted, period.
 That helps with accuracy, eliminating the possibility of survey respondents overreporting their voting activity.
 In addition, the Pew study uses large samples of Americans — more than 11,000 people in 2020.